pbarnette16/whatsapp-pdf-bot/README.md

 - Add support for additional message types.
 - Implement analytics for processed messages and calendar events.
 - Enhance PDF parsing with AI-based extraction for complex documents.
-- Able to talk to the bot to retrieve details from the calendar.
+- Able to talk to the bot to retrieve details from the calendar. ie. What is a week at a glance look like, or month at a glance.
+Perhaps additional detail if the events cost money or require parents permissions.